Yidhan/HCI-584-project/Bugs.md

 7. "Success" label from former booking won't disappear when click on another date to book another one

 Bug 6 & 7 fixed.

+8. Other ppl with the project file can't run it successfully(authorization problem) fixed?

+9. When the app runs, it automatically selects "today" on calendar(selected, highlighted), but the List widget has nothing to display(should have displayed today's events) fixed